The Best Composting Toilet Medium (and How to Use It)

 Occasionally, use a fine sprinkle on top of your solid and bulking agent mix; it will deter flies and won't kill or harm earthworms and beneficial insects when it's later composting in the garden.

-We typically don't recommend adding toilet paper to composting toilets with an agitator as it can interfere and wrap around the agitator.
-Instead it is common practice to keep it in a separate trash bin.
+We typically don't recommend adding toilet paper in composting toilets with an agitator as it can interfere and wrap around the agitator.
+Instead, we suggest keeping it in a separate bin.

 For larger split chamber or moldering systems, toilet paper is fine to add as it will compress under the additional weight and break down over time.